-COURSEOBJECTIVE • The objective of this course is to introduce structure of compilers and high performance compiler design for the structure of the structure orstudents.Conceptsof cachecoherenceandparallelloopsincompilersareincluded.
+• The objective of this course is to introduce structure of compilers and high performance compiler design for students.
+Concepts of cache coherence and parallel loops in compilers are included.

 LECTURE WITH BREAKUP NO. OF LECTURES Unit1: High Performance Systems, Structure of a Compiler, Programming Language Features, Languages for High Performance.
 7 Unit2: Data Dependence: Data Dependence in Loops, Data Dependence in Conditionals, Data Dependence in Parallel Loops, Program Dependence Graph.
 7 Scalar Analysis with Factored Use-Def Chains: Constructing Factored Use- Def Chains, FUD Chains for Arrays, Induction Variables Using FUD Chains, Constant Propagation with FUD Chains, Data Dependence for Scalars.
 Data Dependence Analysis for Arrays.